-Poverty Point Bridge Closure: After an engineers assessment, it was recommended that the the bridge be closed for public safety.
+Poverty Point Bridge Closure: After an engineers assessment, it was recommended that the the Poverty Point bridge (also known as the Old Steel Bridge) be closed for public safety.
 The Bridge will remain closed until significant repairs the structure have been completed and the Bridge made safe again for public use.
+An alternative route for hikers is south, via the Walhalla Road Bridge across the Thomas River.

 The Walhalla Tramway Bridge (also known as the 'Old Steel Bridge' or 'Poverty Point Bridge') allows visitors to enjoy the great walks from either Walhalla or Thomson River stations.
 Follow the Thomson River upstream on one side and return on the other.
 Look for remains of the old tramways and dry stone walling that once supported the timber tramway from Walhalla.
 This walk varies between dry forest with a shrubby understorey to small pockets of wet forest with tree ferns and small creeks.
 Along the way search for remains of the old tramways and dry stone walling that once supported the gold mining timber tramway from Walhalla.